 ii.
 Real Estate Law (at least two credits)

 iii.
-AND At least 6 credits in 3 of the following courses:
+At least 6 credits in 3 of the following courses:

 a.
 Licensed applicants must demonstrate their experience by documenting 200 points using the following point system: